padovagrandtour/main/README.md

 ## Getting the data

 ### Scraped data
 Most of the official websites we refer to do not provide any kind of machine-friendly API.
 Thus, the only solution is to extract the information from the website itself.
 We have written some node+puppeteer data scrapers to accomplish these tasks.
-The resulting json files are stored into the `scraper/results` folder.
+The resulting JSON files are stored into the `scraper/results` folder.
 Intermediate files are named with a `-tmp` suffix.
 If you want to generate those files again from scratch, follow the instructions below.

 - Install `Node.js` version >=18.